IlayRomi/Network-Traffic-Anomaly-Detection/report.md

 ## 3. Dataset Description – NSL-KDD

 The project uses the **NSL-KDD dataset**, an improved version of the original KDD Cup 1999 dataset, designed to address redundancy and bias issues present in the original benchmark.

+**Key Findings:**
+* **Class Balance:** The dataset is relatively balanced (approx. 53% Normal vs. 47% Attack), reducing the immediate need for synthetic oversampling (SMOTE).
+* **Correlation Analysis:** A correlation matrix was computed to identify features most strongly associated with malicious activity.
+    * We observed that traffic features related to **synchronization errors** (e.g., `dst_host_srv_serror_rate`, `serror_rate`) show a very strong positive correlation (>0.65) with attacks.
+This suggests that many attacks in the dataset (likely DoS or Probe) involve manipulating the TCP handshake process.
+    * Conversely, features like `same_srv_rate` showed negative correlation, indicating they are more typical of normal traffic.

 ### 3.1 Dataset Structure